-Students take 24 hours of face-to-face classes each week in addition to Student Success Activities, which occur on Friday afternoons.
-These activities are a great opportunity to practice your English, and learn more about American culture and history.
-This time will also be reserved for cultural activities on campus, in Orlando or within the greater Florida region.
+Students take 23 hours of face-to-face classes each week in addition to student activities, which occur on Friday afternoons.
+These activities are a great opportunity to practice your English, and learn more about the American culture and Orlando attractions.